akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 11. Applied Visual Design
+# 11. Add a box-shadow to a Card-like Element

 ## Description
 <section id='description'>